4dboard/Proxy-yxorP/README.md

 <h3>Why has YXORP become the most popular web proxy script so rapidly?</h3>
 <i><b>Short Answer:</b></i> YXORP Web Proxy is very Fast, Powerful, Customizable, Extensible, and User-friendly.
 <hr />

-With flat-file combo, caching engine as well as database, the system is very responsive and can handle high loads.
-The backend graphical user interface all add to the attractiveness of this system.
-YXORP is an event-driven and plugin-based framework with simple extension and modification options, giving you the freedom to customise it to your precise needs.
+> <i>The combination of a flat-file and caching engine, in addition to a database, makes the system exceptionally responsive and able to deal with heavy traffic.
+The appeal of this system is further enhanced by the presence of a graphical user interface at the backend.
+YXORP is an event-driven and plugin-based framework that has straightforward extension and modification possibilities.
+This provides you with the flexibility to tailor the framework to meet the specific requirements of your project ]</i>

 ![image](https://user-images.githubusercontent.com/6468571/177683559-6000c882-dfb4-4f7c-8b1d-a0f0e775d1d0.png)